-The VGA/AAF can output 2Vpp differential swing without degradation in the specified linearity and can drive an onboard 12bit ADC.
-After the input signals are captured by the sample-and-hold circuit, at the rising edge of the clock, the samples are sequentially converted by a series of low-resolution stages.
-The outputs of the stages are combined in a digital correction logic block to form the final 12bit word with a latency of 11 clock cycles, without taking into account the delays introduced by the optional digital signal-processing functions.
-These functions are, in this order, offset correction, channel averaging, digital gain, and high-pass filtering (see General-Purpose Register Map for more details).
-The 12bit words of each channel are serialized and output as LVDS levels.
-For slower operation speeds, the AFE5801 offers the possibility of multiplexing up to two input channels into one LVDS output stream, reducing even further the power consumption and routing area.
+After the input signals are captured by the sample and hold circuit, the samples are sequentially converted by a series of low resolution stages.
+The stage outputs are combined in a digital correction logic block to form the final 12-bit word with a latency of 11 clock cycles (without taking into account the delays introduced by the optional digital signal processing functions).
+The 12-bit words of each channel are serialized and output as LVDS levels in straight offset binary format.
 In addition to the data streams, a bit clock and frame clock are also output.
-The frame clock is aligned with the 12bit word boundary.
+The frame clock is aligned with the 12-bit word boundary.

-Notice that for the correct operation of the device (see the Serial Interface section), a positive pulse must be applied to the RESET pin.
+Notice that for the correct operation of the device (see Serial Interface Section) a positive pulse must be applied to the Reset pin.
 This sets the internal control registers to zero.
 There is, nevertheless, no need for any type of power-up sequencing.